viritin/archetype-vaadin-gwt-addon/src/main/resources/archetype-resources/README.md

 #set($h4 = '####')
 $h1 Your Vaadin add-on project

-This is an add-on project created with in.virit:vaadin-addon archetype.
+This is an add-on project created with in.virit:vaadin-gwt-addon archetype.
-The project supports plain server side extensions and JavaScript extensions.
+The project supports GWT based extensions foro Vaadin.
-There are stubbs for server side composition and JavaScript component.
-Delete the obsolete ones and continue.

 $h2 Usage instructions